Present Perfect

 She has studied biology, math and physics.

-We use the 'present perfect tense' to talk about something that started in the past and continues in the present.
-In other words, they are unfinished actions that started happening in the past and they are still happening at the moment of talking.
+We use the 'present perfect tense' to talk about an action that started in the past and continues in the present.
+In other words, these are unfinished actions that are still happening at the moment of talking.
+For example:

 We've been married for twenty years.